Chivier/gswarm/README.md

 - `--enable-nvlink`: Enable NVLink bandwidth profiling
 - `--freq`: Sampling frequency in milliseconds (default: 500)

+### Why use HTTP API?

+The HTTP API is useful for:
+- Monitoring and controlling profiling sessions from a web interface
+- Integrating with existing monitoring systems
+- Running profiling sessions from a remote machine

+GRPC is used for high-performance metric streaming, while HTTP API is used for control panel integration and session management.

 ### Connecting Client Nodes

 On each machine with GPUs that you want to monitor, run: